delphidabbler/code-snippets/csdb/README.md

 ## License

-All snippets in this collection are licensed under the MIT license **unless** the snippet contains contrary licensing information in its source code file, in which case that license applies to that snippet only.
+All snippets in this collection (stored in `.dat` files in the `collections` directory) are licensed under the MIT license and are copyright © 2005-2020, [Peter Johnson](https://gravatar.com/delphidabbler) and Contributors.
+The full license and a list of contributors can be found in the `LICENSE` and `CONTRIBUTORS` files in the `collection` sub-directory.

-Full details can be found in the `LICENSE` file in the `collection` sub-directory.
+All other files in this project are licensed under the MIT license and are copyright © 2020, [Peter Johnson](https://gravatar.com/delphidabbler).